Lares Trek

 The therapeutic value here is relational as much as physical.
 The master weavers of Cuncani and Cancha Cancha carry knowledge in their hands that took generations to accumulate — pattern systems that encode cosmology, natural dye techniques derived from plants and minerals that Andean communities have used for centuries, textile traditions that are not performed for tourists but practiced as daily life.
 When you sit beside a Quechua woman and card wool or learn to work a spindle, you are not attending a cultural demonstration.
 You are participating in something that has survived everything modernity has thrown at it.

-The passes — Pachacuteq at 4,750 meters, Huillcac’asa at 4,200 meters — are the physical counterpart to this cultural depth.
+The passes — Pachacuteq at 4,750m / 15,584ft, Huillcac’asa at 4,200m / 13,780ft — are the physical counterpart to this cultural depth.
 The altitude demands everything your body has, and gives back proportionally: views across an Andean range that has no visible limit, the particular clarity of mind that only thin air and genuine physical effort produce, and the thermal springs of Lares waiting at the end of Day 3 like something the mountains arranged deliberately.

 The Lares District — One Valley, Fourteen Ways In